Urthen/Fritbot_Python/README.md

 --------------------

 Prerequisites: Before starting, you should have installed virtualenv and virtualenvwrapper with `pip install virtualenv virtualenvwrapper` if you don't have them already.
-Additionally, you should install mongodb as platform appropriate.
+Additionally, you should install mongodb (v1.6+ required, 2.2+ preferred) as platform appropriate.

 1. Fork this repo so you can make your own changes / additions.
 2. Checkout _your_ repo to your local machine.
 3. Make a virtual environment for fritbot with `mkvirtualenv fb`.
 You can leave this virtual environment with `deactivate` and get back in later with `workon fb`.
 Read the virtualenvwrapper documentation for more info.
-4. Install requirements with `pip install -r requirements.txt`
+4. Install requirements with `pip install -r requirements.txt` (Note: If you have problems installing pyOpenSSL on an ubuntu machine, run `apt-get install libssl-dev` first)
 5. Run mongodb with `./go-mongo.sh` if you don't already have some way to start mongo.
 This script will create a logs directory and output all logs there.
 6. You will need to copy the sample config and name it `config.py`.
 You will need to edit, at minimum, the Jabber settings (assuming you are using Jabber).
 You will likely also want to edit the enabled modules.
 7. Run the bot with `twistd -ny jabberbot.tac` to start in daemonzied mode: All output will be logged to the console, useful for debugging.
 Press ctrl-c to exit.